A/Prof Lih-Ming Wong

-A graduate of Melbourne University, Ming completed his urology training in Victoria in 2009.
+A medical graduate of Melbourne University, Ming completed his urology training in Victoria in 2009.
 Subsequently, he spent one year in Addenbrookes Hospital Cambridge, and two years at Princess Margaret Hospital Toronto in uro-oncology fellowship training.
-During this time, Ming gained experience in robotic assisted surgery, retroperitoneal lymph node dissection, cystectomy and managing complex urological cancer cases.

 In addition to his uro-oncology interests, Ming is comfortable managing men with lower urinary tract symptoms and urinary tract stones.
 For men with difficulties voiding, Ming can offer the Urolift procedure, Greenlight laser prostate vaporisation in addition to standard TURP.

-Ming has been instrumental in establishing the successful public-private robotic surgery collaboration in the St Vincent’s Precinct in 2019, in addition to successfully securing funding from the Prostate Cancer Foundation of Australia for a full time prostate cancer nurse in 2020.
+In pursuit of excellence of patient care, Ming was instrumental in establishing the successful public-private robotic surgery collaboration in the St Vincent’s Precinct in 2019, successfully securing funding from the Prostate Cancer Foundation of Australia for a full-time prostate cancer nurse in 2020; and establishing a WCMICS supported nurse led discharge clinic at SVH.
 Together in 2016, the team at Goulburn Valley Health won an Excellence in Cancer Care Award for Prostate Cancer Services, at the Victorian Public Healthcare Awards.

 - Lilydale Private Consulting Suites, 475 Swansea Rd, Lilydale